Baseball Reliquary: Shrine of the Eternals

 Members of the Reliquary receive a ballot of 50 candidates for the Shrine, and the top three vote-getters by percentage are installed.
 Balloting is conducted annually, except for a pause around the COVID-19 pandemic.
 As of 2019 balloting, there were more than 300 voting members.

-Inductees (through the class of 2020):
+Inductees through the class of 2025 (persons marked in bold are also Hall of Fame inductees as of 2026):